In this Antidote review, discover how this grammar checker compares against competitors and if it’s a good choice.

 Ease of Use

 I spent several minutes setting up Antidote locally and syncing it across my devices.
 I found the Antidote interface pleasing to use.
-It didn’t intrude much on the writing and editing process.
+It only intruded a little on the writing and editing process.
 It quickly and easily presented information in black and white via tooltips inside my writing apps.
-However, I didn’t install Connectors for every app, for example, my email app, and found the pop-up reminders annoying.
+However, I didn’t install Connectors for every app, for example, my email app, and found the popup reminders annoying.

 Writers who need more tools and context should use the dedicated desktop Corrector app rather than relying on the Connector.
-The Corrector app can open up the same writing document and save changes back to it.
+The Corrector app can open up the same writing document and save changes.
 In other words, you don’t need to copy and paste.

-I’d love to see Antidote offer a citation manager as it would save time checking citations for formatting and style issues.
-Many proofreading software users rely on this type of software to check research papers.
+I’d love to see Antidote offer a citation manager, as it would save time checking citations for formatting and style issues.
+Many proofreading software users rely on this software to check research papers.

 Writing Reports